knpuniversity/symfony2-series/knpu/installation.rst

     ``git status`` before committing.

 Find some friends!
 It's time to celebrate the first to your awesome project.
-Do some jumping high fives, grab a pint, and make a Chubacca cry.
+Do some jumping high fives, grab a pint, and make a Chewbacca cry.

 .. _`Composer`: https://getcomposer.org/
 .. _`Installer for you`: https://getcomposer.org/doc/00-intro.md#installation-windows